-When talking about ‘applying’ the Party Wall Act, clients often mean whether they can have works agreed on by adjoining neighbours or property owners after the work has been carried out.
+When talking about ‘applying’ the Party Wall Act, Owners often mean whether they can have works agreed on by Adjoining Owners after the work has been carried out.
 While there is no reference to this in the Party Wall Act, it’s a big risk to take.
-If the adjoining neighbours dissent (disagree with the work) this will usually go to court and incur fees.
+If the Adjoining Owners dissent (disagree with the work) this will usually go to court and incur fees.
 It’s better to be safe than sorry.

 Who enforces the Party Wall Act?

-The Party Wall Act isn’t ‘enforceable’ as such but any works that go ahead without consent can be the cause for a court case.
-Neighbours or adjoining property owners can take homeowners to court over unapproved works, especially if the works cause damage to the adjoining structure/s.
-A local council won’t be interested if somebody informs them neighbours have undertaken work without consulting relevant parties, but parties can litigate.
+The Party Wall Act isn’t ‘enforceable’ as such but any works that go ahead without consent can be the cause for an injunction by your Adjoining Owners.
+Adjoining Owners can take homeowners to court over unapproved works, especially if the works cause damage to the adjoining structure/s.
+A local council won’t be interested if somebody informs them Owners have undertaken work without consulting relevant parties, but parties can litigate.

 What work does the Party Wall Act cover?